Euro rises on ECB lending hope, world stocks fall

 At a news conference in Berlin, the leaders of both countries sent out conflicting messages to markets, with British Prime Minister David Cameron calling for "decisive action" to stabilise the euro zone and German Chancellor Angela Merkel favouring a "step-by-step" approach.

-On Wall Street, the Dow finished higher but the Nasdaq slid.
-The S&P 500 finished nearly flat, holding above a key resistance level around 1,200, but still down 3.8 percent for the week.
+Wall Street indexes were mixed, with the S&P 500 holding above a key resistance level around 1,200.

-In Europe, the FTSEurofirst 300 finished 0.7 percent lower.
-World stocks, measured by the MSCI All-Country World Index, declined 0.6 percent.
+In Europe, the FTSEurofirst 300 .FTEU3 finished 0.7 percent lower.
+World stocks, measured by the MSCI All-Country World Index .MIWD00000PUS, declined 0.4 percent.

 "The (market's) scepticism comes from the realization that there is no magic bullet in place to solve this crisis," said Giancarlo Perasso, chief economist at Redux-Matrix.